tmcgilchrist/okra/docs/report-formats.md

 - The total time reported must be 5 days (time off or partial work time must be reported)
 - The time must be reported in multiples of 0.5 days

-### Non-hacking work time
+### Non-objective time

 (from Week 24 of 2024)

 #### Meetings are billable!

-For non-hacking work time, whenever relevant, the recommendation is to attribute the work to one of the ongoing objectives.
+For non-"hacking" work time, whenever relevant, the recommendation is to attribute the work to one of the ongoing objectives.
 So, dev meetings that you have for a particular project may be reported under the corresponding objective.
 The same goes for 1:1s, team meetings, conference talks, workshops, interviews, blog posts, etc. Team leads may distribute the time for meetings across the objectives that the team is working on.
-No need to be 100% accurate here with regards to objectives.
-But any meeting time that you spend on a project is billable, and must be accounted for under some objective.
+There is no need to be 100% accurate here with regard to objectives.
+However, any meeting time that you spend on a project is billable and must be accounted for under some objective.
 The same goes for funded internships; report to the appropriate objective.

 #### Other categories